New at BIGSSS? - Welcome!

 - This is obviously very important.
 So please read the guidelines on visa and registration issues carefully.

 - There are many options to choose from.
 Some banks may require more paper work, such as residence permits, housing contract while there are also "foreigner-friendly" banks.

-- For your stipend cash transfer, it is extremely important that you get a bank account immediately upon arrival (after registering).
+- For your stipend/salary transfer, it is extremely important that you get a German bank account immediately after arrival in Bremen.

-- For additional information, please check the welcome letter you will receive in summer.
+- For additional information, please check the welcome letter you will receive in the summer.